markqvist/Reticulum/docs/source/understanding.rst

 can represent any kind of *verified entity*.
 This could very well be a person, but it could also be the control interface of a machine, a program, robot, computer, sensor or something else entirely.
 In general, any kind of agent that can act, or be acted upon, or store or manipulate information, can be represented as an identity.
+An *identity* can be used to create any number of destinations.

 As we have seen, a *single* destination will always have an *identity* tied to it, but not *plain* or *group* destinations.
 Destinations and identities share a multilateral connection.
 You can create a destination, and if it is not connected to an identity upon creation, it will just create a new one to use automatically.
-This may be desirable in some situations, but often you will probably want to create the identity first, and then link it to created destinations.
+This may be desirable in some situations, but often you will probably want to create the identity first, and then use it to create new destinations.

 Building upon the simple messenger example, we could use an identity to represent the user of the application.
 Destinations created will then be linked to this identity to allow communication to